bloghow to sell ecommerce business

 By preparing for an exit early on and making informed decisions during the exit planning process, you can significantly increase the value of your business.

-Exit planning and selling your business involves identifying the right advisor, agreeing on a valuation, complying with expectations and regulations and understanding the acquisition landscape.
+Exit planning and selling your business involves identifying the right advisor, agreeing on an accurate valuation, complying with expectations and regulations and understanding the acquisition landscape.

 • Run a technical SEO audit: Organic traffic is a big part of attracting customers to your store, and a solid content strategy is key.
-Consider running a technical SEO audit of your content to ensure you’re not missing out on any low-hanging fruit and adhering to SEO best practices.
+Consider running a technical SEO audit of your content to ensure you’ understand your traffic sources, not missing out on any low-hanging fruit, adhering to SEO best practices.

 Read our in-depth Guide to E-commerce SEO which can help you identify if you’re missing out on any low-hanging SEO fruit that you should be utilizing to increase organic, high-converting traffic to your e-commerce site.